Low-cost airlines have revolutionized the global air travel, bringing an end to the days of exorbitant prices and limited travel options

 Low-cost carriers look to advance their lead even more with the ASEAN Open Skies Agreement.
 They already dominate the market under normal circumstances.

 The ASEAN Open Skies Agreement came into effect last year, providing better integration of air travel in Southeast Asia.
 It removes all restrictions which limit the number and routes of flights in the region, giving airlines the ability to launch international flights.
-The only constraint is the capacity of each individual airport.

 With that said, it’s important to note that many of the biggest Southeast Asian airports are already at their full capacity.